SDMC not to disconnect water, power connections to unauthorised colonies | Science-Environment

 - India

-The South Delhi Municipal Corporation on Wednesday decided not to disconnect water and electricity connections to residents of unauthorised colonies in the city, a move that comes ahead of civic polls next year.
+The South Delhi Municipal Corporation on Wednesday decided not to disconnect water and electricity connections to residents of unauthorised colonies in the city, a move that comes ahead of the next year's civic polls.

 The civic body also directed officials to take back previous orders of disconnecting water and electricity connections in such colonies.